dtcc-platform/dtcc-builder/doc/usage.md

 described in detail below.

 > **Note:** Running `dtcc-generate-mesh` on an Apple M1 processor is
-> currently not fully supported due to problems with the M1 processor and
+> currently not supported due to problems with the M1 processor and
 > the triangle library.

 > **Note:** To run the demo, you first need to build and install DTCC Builder.
 You